MatthewDaggitt/agda-routing/README.md

-# agda-routing
+# Agda-routing for ITP 2018

-An Agda library for reasoning about asynchronous processes and network routing problems.
-The library is laid out similarly to the Agda standard library and contains extensions of several of the Agda standard library modules.
+This Agda library reasons about asynchronous processes and network routing problems.
+It is laid out similarly to the Agda standard library and contains extensions of several of the Agda standard library modules.
+The core contributions of this library can be found in the `RoutingLib.Asynchronous` and `RoutingLib.Routing` directories.

+This is the frozen version of the library accompanying the paper `An Agda Formalization of Üresin & Dubois' Asynchronous Fixed-Point Theory` by `Ran Zmigrod`, `Matthew L. Daggitt` and `Timothy G Griffin` in `ITP 2018`.
-The core contributions of this library can be found in the `Asynchronous` and `Routing` directories.
+The latest version of the library can be found on the `master` branch in this repository.

+# Asynchronous reasoning

 - `RoutingLib.Asynchronous` contains the formalisation of Uresin & Dubois of asynchronous processes.

 - `RoutingLib.Asynchronous.Theorems` contains various very general results about the convergence of asynchronous processes.

 - `RoutingLib.Asynchronous.Propositions` contains various sufficient conditions that relate to the theorems above.

+# Routing feautres

 - `RoutingLib.Routing.BellmanFord` contains an implementation of generalised distributed Bellman Ford-based routing algorithms.

 - `RoutingLib.Routing.BellmanFord.Theorems` contains various proofs about distance-vector and path-vector protocols.